- Exploring Cascade Creek Falls in Ouray, Colorado

 - Mount Sneffels: Standing at 14,158 feet, Mount Sneffels is the tallest peak in the area.
 It has a prominence of 3,050 feet, making it one of the most prominent peaks in Colorado.

 - Gilpin Peak: This peak stands at 13,700 feet and has a prominence of 1,040 feet.

 - Dallas Peak: At 13,809 feet, Dallas Peak is one of the tallest peaks in the area.
 It has a prominence of 849 feet.

 - Cirque Mountain: This peak stands at 13,686 feet and has a prominence of 426 feet.

 - Teakettle Mountain: Standing at 13,819 feet, Teakettle Mountain is one of the most recognizable peaks in the area.
 It has a prominence of 719 feet.

 Hiking trails in the area offer access to stunning views of these peaks and the surrounding landscape.
 Be sure to check the trail conditions and weather before embarking on any hikes in the area.

-To visit Cascade Creek Falls, simply head to the town of Ouray and follow signs for the creek.
+To visit Cascade Creek Falls, simply head to the town of Ouray and follow signs for the Cascade Creek trailhead.
 There are several hiking trails that offer stunning views of the creek and surrounding mountains, as well as plenty of opportunities for a nice picnic.
-Oh, and make sure you stop by our shop in town at 630 main street to ask for information!
+Oh, and make sure you stop by our shop in town at 630 Main Street to ask for information!